 Am I eligible to receive tax credits and does this form validate the taxability of my financial aid?

-Student Business Services is not permitted to offer tax advice to students or parents.
+Student Business Services is not permitted to offer tax advice.

 For information regarding the taxability of your scholarships and grants, or to learn about your tax credit eligibility, please contact your tax professional.

 Why am I seeing a red "Permission Needed" warning box in self service?

 This box appears when a student has not made a 1098-T delivery selection, or when a student has not made a refund method selection.